 Proposal 10: RAN3 to reply to RAN2: “RAN3 presently does not see any issues with RACH-less handover during DU migration.
 RAN3 will wait for further progress by RAN2.”

+Proposal 10a: RAN3 to discuss the following issues for RACH-less handover of UE during mIAB-DU migration:

+Which node (among source CU, target CU, target IAB-DU) decides the RACH-less HO for the UE connected to mobile IAB?

+Which node (among source CU, target CU, target IAB-DU) selects the beam for the UE to perfrom RACH-less HO.

+When will the target IAB-DU send indication about RACH-less HO completion to UE.

+CATT: P10a issues are all within RAN2 scope.
+RAN2 has worked on RACH-less HO for mIAB together with NTN.

 [MOD] If RAN3 believes there are open questions, then we need to discuss those BEFORE we discuss the reply LS.
 We keep the original P10 and discuss during online session.

 Proposal 10: RAN3 to discuss if there are any issues with RACH-less handover from RAN3 perspective.